Horizontal Cladding on Blockwork

 Timber is deemed combustible under AS 1530.1-1994.
 If your project requires a non-combustible material, Timber-look Veneered Aluminium Click-on battens are a good alternative to solid timber.

 For Class 2 and Class 3 buildings, concessions in the NCC allow for timber cladding to be used while remaining fire compliant.
-Read more about what makes Tongue & Groove Cladding a facade option for low-rise projects such as hotels and multi-residential buildings here.

 Each timber species achieves different BAL ratings according to AS 3959-2009 as outlined below –